afunnydev/tinysociety/content/articles/2018-10-04-tips-for-buying-land-for-your-tiny-home.md

 Many tiny house experts stress the value of [using a network](https://thetinylife.com/3-tips-to-finding-land-for-a-tiny-house/) made up of other owners of tiny homes to get leads.
 Using social media or builder referrals can also help.

 It’s hard to overestimate the power of the Internet when searching for residential land or joining a network.
-Going online is helpful both for finding other "tiny" owners and for locating residential parcels.
+Going online is helpful both for finding other “tiny” owners and for locating residential parcels.
+[Real estate app development](https://solveit.dev/blog/real-estate-app-development) can also streamline this process by providing tools that aggregate listings and connect buyers with sellers more efficiently.

 Many social media users merely perform searches only for people’s names because they don’t realize it’s possible to enter criteria such as “land for a tiny home in Oregon” or “tiny home owners in Columbus” in the search box.
 Check out these sites for leads on vacant land for your next tiny house land search: